-Cwm-yr-Eglwys (pronounced 'coomer-egg-lewis') is a small beach on the east side of Dinas island, on Pembrokeshire's north coast.
+Cwm-yr-Eglwys (pronounced 'koomer-egg-lewis') is a small beach on the east side of Dinas island, on Pembrokeshire's north coast.
 Immediately behind the beach are a few walls and churchyard of St Brynach's church which was destroyed in the great storm of 1859.
 Behind this is a (pay) car park with toilets and a small caravan site.
 The beach is mostly sand and pebbles, and access is down a slipway.
 Very little beach is available at high tide and swimming is generally safe.
+On the eastern side of the bay is the sheltered cove of Aber Gwyn, which can be reached by walking over the rocks at low tide, or else by a 200 yard swim.A level tarmac path leads to the neighbouring beach of Pwllgwaelod through the sheltered Cwm Dewi valley, which is rich in wildlife.
+The coastal path skirts Dinas Head, providing an alternative and more strenuous return route.
 Dogs are allowed at all times.